UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Silvia_Wilbur.md

 **Wilbur:**

 It was. . .
-At that time, it was Computer Science/Statistics; they were combined with the statistics department, but later on it just became a Computer Science department.
+At that time, it was Computer ScienceStatistics; they were combined with the statistics department, but later on it just became a Computer Science department.